SaifeldeenAdel/ML-Sessions/CV/README.md

 -   Build a Convolutional Neural Network (CNN) from scratch for image classification.
 Your CNN should take the 128x128 images as input and output probabilities for each class.

+-   Think of your layer dimensions (ex, how many neurons in the last layer?)

--   Train the model using a suitable loss function (e.g., cross-entropy loss for multi-class classification).
+-   Train the model using a suitable loss function (e.g., [cross-entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html) for multi-class classification).

 -   Use the [Adam](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html) optimizer